bschaatsbergen/hclfmt/README.md

 - `-write`: By default, `hclfmt` will overwrite the input file with the formatted output.
 You can set the `-write` option to `false` to print the formatted output to stdout.
 - `-diff`: If you want to see the differences between the input and formatted output, you can set the `-diff` option to `true`.
+- `-recursive`: If you want to walk the directory recursively and format all `.hcl` files, you can set the `-recursive` option to `true`.